 Undergraduate Early Assurance

-To progress to the professional phase of the program (year 4) without reapplication, early assurance students must have an overall GPA of 3.5 by the end of the spring semester of their third year, and must complete all core science prerequisite courses with a grade of B- or better.
+Students admitted to the early assurance option may progress to the professional phase of the program (year 4) without reapplication, if they have an overall GPA of 3.5 by the end of the spring semester of their third year, and if they have completed all core science prerequisite courses with a grade of B- or better.
 The GPA for all core science prerequisite courses must be at least a 3.0, with only one course being retaken (once) to improve the grade.

 Undergraduate Standard Option

-• Have a 3.2 overall GPA by the end of the spring semester of their third year
+• An overall GPA of 3.2 by the end of the spring semester of their third year

 • Complete an interview with the DPT Admissions Committee

-• Submit a recommendation from their academic advisor
+• Submit a letter of recommendation from their academic advisor

 Accreditation